Hans Hulsbosch

-Hans Hulsbosch is an Australian brand designer, responsible for the development of many of Australia's leading brand identities including Qantas, Woolworths, and Virgin Australia.
+Hans Hulsbosch is an Australian brand designer, responsible for the development of many of Australia's leading brand identities including Qantas, the Woolworths conglomerate, and Virgin Australia.
 In 1982, he pioneered the concept of combining brand, brand strategy and product development.

 History

 Hans Hulsbosch was born in Valkenswaard, The Netherlands.
 He studied at the School of Graphic Design, Eindhoven and was offered his first job as a packaging designer at Willem II.
 In the early 1970's he moved to Amsterdam, where he worked for the design group Ten Cate Bergmans and advertising agency Leo Burnett.
 In 1975 he and his wife Marianne moved to Wellington, New Zealand, where he worked for several advertising agencies.
 In 1979 he moved to Sydney, Australia, and became Creative Director for advertising agency Clemenger BBDO.
 In the late 1970's and early 1980's Hans pioneered the concept of branding in Australia, being the first to combine brand strategy, brand identity and brand management.
 In 1982 he started his own brand agency and has created numerous award-winning, iconic brand identities and advertising campaigns.